johnsonjh/VEDIT/README.md

 ## Future

-* Building for CP/M-86 and DOS should be figured out and documented.
+* Building for CP/M-86 and DOS, if possible (as the sources seem to support), should be worked out and documented.

 ## User's Manuals